Modellierung Cyber-Physischer Systeme Mini Lab 2026s [Lab0 2026s]

 Grading

-Grades will be based on an end-of-project presentation.
+Grades will be based on presentations in class.

 If you want to get a grade, please pre-register this exam with us in the first two weeks of lecture.
 This is in addition to the regular exam registration you will need to do later in the semester.
 See the organizational slide deck for details.